-As well as medication, behavioral therapy, emotional counseling, and practical support will also help a person with ADHD cope with the disadvantages of the disorder.
+In addition to medication, behavioral therapy, emotional counseling, and practical support will also help a person with ADHD cope with the disadvantages of the disorder.

-Helpful Hints About Medication:
+Helpful Hints About Medication

 - ADHD drugs can help a child focus and improve behavior in many settings

 - They may help reduce or avoid emotional problems or addictions

 - Four out of five children with ADHD will still need medication as teenagers, and over half as adults

 - Children who also have bipolar disorder, and are taking drugs such as lithium or Depakote, may or may not be suitable for ADHD medication as well.
 If so, it may be given at a lower dose.